fredericscode/RailsVideoCallApp/README.md

 - Tokbox account (Opentok is Tokbox's WebRTC Platform)
 - Tokbox credentials (api_key and secret_key)  https://tokbox.com/ (you get $10 credit to try it out)

+You can find the demo of this app here: https://youtu.be/WXouJ8w7rQg

 ###                                               Let's code